Brie and Sausage Brunch Bake Recipe

 - 2. Place bread cubes in a greased 13x9-in. baking dish.
 Layer with sausage mixture, red peppers, Brie and Parmesan cheeses and basil.
 In a large bowl, whisk eggs, cream, mustard, pepper and salt; pour over top.
 Cover and refrigerate overnight.

 - 3. Remove from the refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, uncovered, 45-50 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, 45-50 minutes or until a knife inserted in the center comes out clean.

 - 4. Sprinkle with mozzarella cheese.
 Bake 4-6 minutes or until cheese is melted.
 Let stand 10 minutes before cutting.
 Sprinkle with green onions.
 Yield: 12 servings.